QtSignalProcessing/fashion_mnist/Documentation.md

 Reason: In real projects, accuracy is the most important metric.
 Howerver, due to the limited computational resouce, we may have some constraints, two most common constraints are storage and inference time.

+## Notes:

+In this project, I use the fashion mnist test set as the validation set because this is a "toy" problem.
+However, in real world applications the validation set is necessary.

 ## Step 1: Check data distribution

 Training set: